Need help troubleshooting your iPhone 13 or any other phone model touchscreen? Learn how to fix a phone touch screen that is not responding to touch.

 After performing all the steps above and your iPhone Touch is still not working means you need to take further action.
 This involves backing up iPhone data via iCloud and restoring it via iTunes.

 In case the iPhone got stuck on an Apple logo, you can restore it with DFU (Default Firmware Update) remedy since the situation is not related to the touch screen.
 DFU is the most thorough method to reset your phone than the traditional restore method.

 To accomplish this, you need the latest versions of iTunes and a cable to plug into the computer.
 The last thing you can do when all the above methods fail is to contact Apple support, go to the Apple store, or visit an Apple-authorized repair center.

 They can help you fix the technical errors that maybe you overlooked.

 What is Touch Disease On iPhone?

-It is known to cause touch issues making the iPhone screen unresponsive.
+It is known to cause touch issues making the iPhone screen not respond to touch.
 Some technicians suggest that the disease can be intermitted and appear when you first wake your device, but then it goes away after some time.

-The good news is that the successors of the named iPhones such as iPhone 6s and iPhone 6s Plus are not affected by the touch disease.
+The good news is that the successors of the named iPhones such as the iPhone 6s and iPhone 6s Plus are not affected by the touch disease.
 This is because Apple redesigned the logic board and moved the affected components to make the device more structurally rigid, thus less prone to bending.
-The older phones such iPhone are also not affected by the disease.
+Older phones such as iPhones are also not affected by the disease.

 What Causes iPhone Touch Disease?